OAI/OSSNA-OpenAPI-Workshop/README.md

 ### Swagger Setup

 No setup required.
-You may import or copy-and-paste the exercises and answers into Swagger Editor or SwaggerHub.d
+You may import or copy-and-paste the exercises and answers into Swagger Editor or SwaggerHub.